Legal Aid Gainesville

 Worker’s Comp & Job Injuries, and Other Personal Injuries:

 The Indigent Project also extends its Legal Aid services to workers in Gainesville dealing with job-related injuries, workers’ compensation claims, and other personal injuries.
-By providing access to expert legal guidance and connecting individuals with the right resources, we seek to help ensure that everyone, regardless of financial situation, can achieve a fair outcome.
+By providing access to expert legal guidance and connecting you with the necessary resources, we ensure that everyone can achieve a just outcome, regardless of their financial situation.

 Don’t navigate this alone—Let us help you!